Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M408: Report JSON-style response

-Deprecated in RRF 3.3 and later.
-Use M409 to get response from Object Model, which provides more information.
+**Deprecated in RRF 3.3 and later.** Use M409 instead to get response from Object Model, which provides more information.

 ### Parameters